isaracorp/TLS-Samples/README.md

-# ISARA Catalyst™ TLS 0.1 Testbed Samples
+# ISARA Catalyst™ TLS Testbed Samples

 ## Samples

 Sample code for Catalyst TLS.
 Each directory has a self-contained program inside demonstrating how to use Catalyst TLS for a specific purpose:

+* `ciphersuites` &mdash; Display the names of cipher suites supported by the library.
 * `client` &mdash; A client demonstrating how to use TLS to connect to a server, perform a TLS handshake with classical or quantum-safe cipher suites with optional client authentication, and exchange application data securely.